-That means God keeps His promises, no matter what.
-He is faithful to His promises.
-We can count on it.
+To be faithful means to keep your promises, no matter what.
+God is faithful to His promises.
+We can count on Him.

 - 4. Read the verses in the pocket chart in unison. - 5.
 Invite a student to "fly" up to the chart like a raven and remove one of the verse segments.
 The students recite the verses in unison again. - 6.
 Continue this process until all the pieces have been removed and students can recite the verses from memory. - 7.
 If time allows, reverse the process.
 One by one, let the students fly the verse segments back to the chart.